cronvel/terminal-kit/doc/high-level.md

 This is a variant of [*.inputField()*](#ref.inputField) that auto-complete file paths relative to the *baseDir* path.

-Without a callback, it returns a promise that resolve to the *input*.
+Without a callback argument, it returns a promise that resolve to the *input*.

 Example featuring the fileInput: